theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 **Tip:** The Theobald.Xu.Rpc.Listener.exe logs its actions in log files.
 The log files are located in the logs subdirectory of the program directory: `C:\ProgramFiles\XtractUniversal\logs\server\rpc\listener` (default).

-#### XtractWebServer.exe
+####Theobald.Xu.Web.Listener.exe
 XtractWebServer.exe waits for HTTP requests. <br>
-For each TCP connection the XtractWebServer.exe starts a new instance of XtractRun.exe, which processes all HTTP requests coming in over the particular TCP connection, see [Run Extraction on the Server](#run-extraction-on-the-server).
+For each TCP connection theTheobald.Xu.Web.Listener.exe starts a new instance of Theobald.Xu.Web.Worker.exe, which processes all HTTP requests coming in over the particular TCP connection, see [Run Extraction on the Server](#run-extraction-on-the-server).

 The following HTTP requests are possible:
 - Executing an extraction